Codecademy/ugc/.github/CONTRIBUTING.md

 └── ...
 ```

-And here, templates for creating your new entries.
+And here, templates for creating your new articles:

 | Template                                                                                                 | GitHub Example                                                                                                                                                                                                                      | Article Example                                                            |
 | -------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |